bemasc/h3-datagram-ping/draft-schwartz-masque-h3-datagram-ping.md

 # IANA considerations

+## Capsule types

-IANA is directed to add the following entriess to the "HTTP Capsule Types" registry:
+IANA is directed to add the following entries to the "HTTP Capsule Types" registry:

 | Capsule Type               | Value | Specification   |
 | -------------------------- | ----- | --------------- |